abhii08/medium_blogging-react.js/README.md

 This is a full-stack Medium-like blogging platform built using modern web technologies.
 It includes features for user authentication, blog creation, editing, and viewing.
 # Tech Stack
-React in the frontend
+- React in the frontend
-Cloudflare workers in the backend zod as the validation library, type inference for the frontend types Typescript as the language
+- Cloudflare Workers in the backend
+- Zod as the validation library, type inference for the frontend types
+- TypeScript as the language
-Prisma as the ORM, with connection pooling
+- Prisma as the ORM, with connection pooling
-Postgres as the database
+- Postgres as the database
-jwt for authentication
+- JWT for authentication
+-
 ## Project Structure

 The project is organized into three main directories: